Mielel/Calculator/README.md

-This project is about making a calculator with string type as the base of the input.
+This project is about making a calculator with string as the base of the input.
-However, it is limited to only being able to accept the input for the string without space.
+However, it is limited to only being able to accept a string without space(s) as the input, which means it is unable receive the input such as "12 + 3 - 5".

-An example of supposed input: 12+5*7-9*78
+An example of supposed input is "12+5*7-9*78"
-If the input isn't understandable (such as 12++3, 12-3+, or *23+4), the program will ask the user to input the string until it is according to the supposed way.
+If the input starts with an operator (Ex: "+3-4*5", ends with an operator (Ex: "12+3+"), or there exists two or more operators in a consequent order (Ex: "12++5-6"), the program will ask the user to input the string again until the input meets the requirements.